I think it’s probably fair to say that it’s the women who put in the really hard work during pregnancy.

-You might well have been used to sharing food throughout your relationship, but with a baby on the way, that’s a thing of the past.
-What’s hers is hers and what’s yours is hers too!
+You might well have been used to sharing food throughout your relationship.
+But with a baby on the way, that’s a thing of the past.
+What’s hers is hers and what’s yours is hers, too!

 Actions speak louder than words too so help and treat her regularly; it can really take her mind off the aches and pains that she will inevitably be feeling!
 Cleaning the bathroom is always a great place to start.
 Oh and chocolate usually goes down well too (see #2).

-… by pillows!
+Prepare to be replaced… by pillows!
 As she gets bigger so will her nightly pillow pile.
-It’s nothing personal but the night time cuddles probably won’t cut it anymore.
+It’s nothing personal – but the night time cuddles probably won’t cut it anymore.
 Sorry chaps!